“A stunningly sleek and airy loft in a converted 18th century printing house, near the Pompidou in the vibrant Montorgueil area (sleeps 2-8)”

 - Visit Paris' top patisserie, Stohrer; chocolate ateliers nearby

-- Large park and adventure centre at Les Halles
+- Large park with magic fountains and adventure centre at Les Halles

 - Marais to explore